jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 chain attacks make them more
-commonplace in security risk register discussions, we would like to suggest a new third\-party metric where we8Number of times the word MOVEit is mentioned in this report: 25 9In a surprising role reversal, as we are often very pedantic in our definitions2024 DBIR Results and analysis13Figure 10 shows the breakdown of VERIS actions in the supply chain metric and, as expected, it is driven by Exploit vuln, which ushers Ransomware and Extortion attacks into organizations.This metric ultimately represents a failure of community resilience and recognition of how organizations depend on each other.
-Every time a choice is made on a partner (or software provider) by your organization and it fails you, this metric goes up.
-We recommend that organizations start looking at ways of making better choices so as to not reward the weakest links in the chain.
-In a time where disclosure of breaches is becoming mandatory, we might finally have the tools and information to help measure the security effectiveness of our prospective partners.We will keep a close watch on this one and seek to improve its definition over time.
-We welcome feedback and suggestions of alternative angles, and we believe the only way through it is to find ways to hold repeat offenders accountable and reward resilient software and services with our business.in a third\-party data processor or custodian site (fairly common in the
+commonplace in security risk register discussions, we would like to suggest a new third\-party metric where we embrace the broadest possible interpretation of the term.9 Have a peek at Figure 9, where we calculated a supply chain interconnection influence in 15% of the breaches we saw, a significant growth from 9% last year.
+A 68% year\-over\-year growth is really
+solid, but what do we mean by this?
+Figure 9\.
+Supply chain interconnection in breaches over time For a breach to be a part of the supply chain interconnection metric, it will have taken place because either a business partner was the vector of entry for the breach (like the now fabled heating, ventilating and air\- conditioning \[HVAC] company entry point in the 2013 Target breach) or if the data compromise happened
+Figure 8\.
+Human element enumeration in breaches over time 14 in a third\-party data processor or custodian site (fairly common in the
 MOVEit cases, for instance).
-Less frequently found in our dataset, but also included, are physical breaches in a partner company facility or even partner vehicles hijacked to gain entry to an organizations facilities.10So far, this seems like a pretty standard third\-party breach recipe, but we are also adding cases, such as SolarWinds and 3CX, in which their software
+Less frequently found in our dataset, but also included, are physical breaches in a partner company facility or even partner vehicles hijacked to gain entry to an organizations facilities.10
+So far, this seems like a pretty standard third\-party breach recipe, but we are also adding cases, such as SolarWinds and 3CX, in which their software